Name of SENCO: Mrs Tammie Bickle

 Partnership with Parents/Carers:

-The Parental Support Adviser, is proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.
-The Common Assessment Framework (CAF) is used to coordinate support for children and their families who have a range of needs.
+The SENCO, is proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.
+The Early Help Plan is used to coordinate support for children and their families who have a range of needs.